Disaster tourism: 2010 eruption of Eyjafjallajökull

 Eyjafjallajökull, in Iceland, began erupting on 20 March 2010.
 At this time, about 500 farmers and their families from the areas of Fljótshlíð, Eyjafjöll, and Landeyjar were evacuated overnight, but allowed to return to their farms and homes after Civil Protection Department risk assessment.
 On 14 April 2010, Eyjafjallajökull erupted for the second time, requiring 800 people to be evacuated.

 In the wake of the first eruption, tour companies offered trips to see the volcano.
 However, the ash cloud from the second eruption disrupted air traffic over Great Britain and most of northern and western Europe, making it difficult to travel to Iceland even though Iceland's airspace itself remained open throughout.

 2010 eruption of Mount Merapi

 In the November of 2010, the active Indonesian volcano of Mount Merapi had its second eruption in a century, which led to direct deaths of 353 people and the displacement of approximately 400,000 people in nearby villages.

 Mount Merapi is unique among disaster tourist sites because Merapi was a popular tourist site prior to the volcano’s eruption, and tourism had already made up a significant portion of the local economy.
-While many tour companies and travel agencies hold more standard sightseeing tours of the affected areas, some programs provide more direct paths to donating to local charities and getting involved in the relief effort.
+While many tour companies and travel agencies hold more standard sightseeing tours with jeeps of the affected areas, some programs provide more direct paths to donating to local charities and getting involved in the relief effort.
 For example, the Go Green Campaign encourages tourists to purchase small trees or seeds and plant them in local villages.